Gerhard Struber: Barnsley

 On 20 November 2019, Struber was appointed as manager of EFL Championship side Barnsley, penning a two-year deal.
 He succeeded Daniel Stendel.
 Barnsley were bottom of the league, seven points away from safety.
 They were consigned to the relegation zone for most of the 2019–20 campaign.
 With two stoppage time wins against Nottingham Forest and Brentford at the end of the season, Struber guided Barnsley to securing Championship football for a second successive season.
-It was helped by Wigan Athletic falling into administration and getting 12 points deduction.
-For the 2020–21 season Struber strived to get a stable team, as he did not want to be in the relegation zone again and had ambitious goals for the future of the club.
+It was helped by Wigan Athletic falling into administration and getting a 12 points deduction.
+For the 2020–21 season Struber strived to get a stable team, as he had ambitious goals for the future of the club.

 New York Red Bulls

 On 6 October 2020, Struber was appointed as head coach of Major League Soccer side New York Red Bulls.
 The Red Bulls paid an undisclosed amount to his former club Barnsley in order to sign him.
 Struber made his coaching debut for the club in a 3–2 MLS Cup Playoffs loss against the Columbus Crew on 21 November.
 Under his reign, the New York Red Bulls made the playoffs two seasons in a row.
 Struber faced heavy scrutiny as the New York Red Bulls started the 2023 season with one win, four losses, and six draws in the first eleven games, as well as keeping Dante Vanzeir in a match against the San Jose Earthquakes after the player used a racial slur against Earthquakes player Jeremy Ebobisse.
-Struber admitted that he should have removed Dante Vanzeir immediately, but wasn't aware of the full situation during the game.
+Struber said that he should have removed Dante Vanzeir immediately, but was not aware of the full situation during the game.
 Struber departed the club in May 2023.

 Red Bull Salzburg

 On 31 July 2023, Struber became the head coach of Red Bull Salzburg on a two-year contract.
-On 14 March 2024, Struber was fired from Red Bull Salzburg after a loss to Sturm Graz.
+On 14 March 2024, Struber was dismissed from Red Bull Salzburg after a loss to Sturm Graz.

 1. FC Köln

 He was named the new head coach of 1.
 FC Köln on 12 June 2024.
-In May 2025, he was sacked.
+In May 2025, he was dismissed.

 Bristol City

 On 19 June 2025 he was named the new head coach of Bristol City on a three-year contract until 2028.

+On 27 March 2026, Struber was sacked with the club sitting in 16th position.